Quick start with Dessia SDK

 You might encounter one of the following cases.

 # Case 1 : Recursive typing.
-You need to type a variable with the class itself.
+You need to type a variable as the class itself.

 # Let's take the exemple of a "generate" classmethod that returns an instance of the class.